 “The biggest mistake is taking money out of an IRA as an early distribution without realizing just how much it’s going to cost in taxes and penalties,” says Erin Baehr, a certified financial planner who heads Baehr Family Financial in Stroudsburg, Pennsylvania.

 You can take money out of a traditional IRA without incurring any costs, under what is called a “tax-free rollover,” if you return it to the same IRA or a new one within 60 days.

 If you go past that brief window, you’ll not only owe taxes on the money, everyone younger than 59½ will also owe a 10% penalty.

 The IRA is very strict about the rules.
 The 60 days begin the day you get the money.
 You also can only take advantage of the provision once a year, and even if you have two or three IRAs, you can only use the rollover once.

 You can also generally take money out of your IRAs for a first-time home purchase or certain medical and educational expenses without penalty.
-But if it's a traditional IRA, you'll still have pay taxes on the withdrawal, which can significantly boost your tax bill.
+If it’s a traditional IRA, you’ll still have pay taxes on the withdrawal, which can significantly boost your tax bill.